Access main content

 • The refectory and its flavors to guess

-A great way to boost cohesion and kick off the year on a positive note, involving students, teachers and staff in a shared adventure full of surprises and conviviality!
+A great way to boost cohesion and start the year on a positive note, by involving students, teachers and staff in a common adventure full of surprises and conviviality!

-To bring students together and create healthy competition, there's nothing like organizing sports Olympics between classes:
+To unite students and create healthy competition, there's nothing like organizing sports olympiads between classes:

-1. Volleyball Tournament: Each class forms its own team to compete in exciting matches.
-Fair play and team spirit are key.
+1. Volleyball tournament: each class forms its own team to compete in fierce matches.
+Fair play and teamwork will be essential.

-2. Orienteering: Equipped with a map and a questionnaire, groups will have to solve puzzles that will take them to the four corners of the school.
-A great way to rediscover the area in a unique way.
+2. Orienteering: Equipped with a map and a questionnaire, groups will have to solve riddles leading them to the four corners of the high school.
+A great way to rediscover the place in an original way.

-3. Crazy Relay: In teams, students take on fun events like sack races, wheelbarrow relays, and costume slalom.
-Lots of laughs guaranteed.
+3. Crazy Relay: In teams, students take on a series of fun challenges such as sack races, wheelbarrow relays, and costumed slaloms.
+Guaranteed laughs.

 Creative projects to decorate the high school